-Retail properties or mixed-use properties with a retail component may be affected by an economic downturn in the United States, which may have an adverse impact on the retail industry generally.
+If we acquire retail properties or mixed-use properties with a retail component, our investments may be affected by an economic downturn in the United States, which may have an adverse impact on the retail industry generally.
 Slow or negative growth in the retail industry may result in defaults by retail tenants, which could have an adverse impact on our results of operations.